 - Worked as Software Engineer at Centre for Railway Information Systems

-- Worked as Software Analyst, Database developer and Data Analyst with Wipro
+- And Worked as Software Analyst, Database developer and Data Analyst with Wipro

 - Worked as Principal Engineer at Mercedes Benz Research and Development India